-This year’s prompt is: The mission of The King's College is to transform society through principled leadership.
-Choose one of the ten House namesakes , or choose another prominent leader as an "11th House" namesake, research their life, and demonstrate how this person embodies the mission and ideals of The King's College.
+This year's prompt: The mission of The King's College is to transform society through principled leadership.
+Choose a leader from history as a namsake for the 11th house, research his or her life, and demonstrate how this person embodies the mission and ideals of The King's College.

 Students who receive the Founders’ Scholarship must maintain at least a 3.3 cumulative GPA, full-time status, and may not be placed on academic or disciplinary probation while at King’s.
 For those students who apply and qualify for need-based financial assistance, the academic scholarship will become a part of the financial aid package and coordinated with other awards.

 The King’s Grant is awarded to students who demonstrate need.
 Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for this grant.
 The King’s Grant is awarded at the discretion of the Office of Financial Aid.
 The grant is reevaluated each year the FAFSA is completed.

 The King’s Debate Society exists to train students to effectively advocate truth in the marketplace of ideas.
 Up to six $2,000 per year Debate Society scholarships will be offered to incoming students who commit to participating in the Debate Society each year at King’s.

 The King’s College understands the unique challenges international students face in funding their education in the United States.
 We are pleased to offer up to six scholarships of $2,000 per year to international students.